Summary & Analysis of ‘Leisure’ by William Davies

 In the fifth stanza, the poet personifies beauty as a beautiful young girl dancing with a smiling face.
 He again realizes us that busy routines of human being deprived them to see beauty of nature.
 When beauty is dancing, we cannot see her feet because of a busy life.

-In sixth stanza, poet extends his points of view that beauty is scattered all around us but we can’t see it.
+In the sixth stanza, poet extends his points of view that beauty is scattered all around us but we can’t see it.
 As he personifies it as a beautiful girl; he says that we can’t see her smiling face.
 But we have no time to stand and stare at nature that can refresh us.

-In last stanza, poets take pity on human being that what a life full of care!
+In the last stanza, poets take pity on human being that what a life full of care!
 He says that if we have no time to enjoy nature; we are living a poor life.
 As human beings, we should spare some time to look at natural beauty spread all around us to enjoy life.
 He answers his question that it is a poor life without time to enjoy natural beauty.

 Critical Appreciation of the Poem Leisure